UDST/bayarea_urbansim/arb_notebooks/_urbansim_intro.md

 * UrbanSim runs by looping through a sequence of (totally customizable) model steps... here are some typical steps for a residential-only simulation:

 	* **Home Price Hedonic**
-	predicts a market value for each housing unit based on building and neighborhood characteristics
+	Predicts a market value for each housing unit based on building and neighborhood characteristics

-	* **Household Relocation** - predicts which households will choose to move out within the model cycle, using a random draw informed by household characteristics
+	* **Household Relocation**
+	Predicts which households will choose to move out within the model cycle, using a random draw informed by household characteristics

-	* **Household Transition** - adds and removes households based on assumptions about in-migration and demographic transition
+	* **Household Transition**
+	Adds and removes households based on assumptions about in-migration and demographic transition

-	* **Household Location Choice** - allocates the unplaced households to empty housing units using multinomial logit
+	* **Household Location Choice**
+	Allocates the unplaced households to empty housing units using multinomial logit

-	* **Development Feasibility** - calculates the profitability of potential development on each empty or underutilized parcel based on zoning and development pro-formas
+	* **Development Feasibility**
+	Calculates the profitability of potential development on each empty or underutilized parcel based on zoning and development pro-formas

-	* **Residential Development** - creates or replaces buildings based on feasibility and probabilistic selection criteria
+	* **Residential Development**
+	Creates or replaces buildings based on feasibility and probabilistic selection criteria

 	* Then repeat from the beginning for the next model iteration